gherlein/pico-template/README.md

 A template project for quick-starting C-based RP2040 Raspberry Pi Pico projects in Visual Studio Code, using the picoprobe programmer.

-## HEADS UP:  this uses a library that also must be installed

-This uses a library derived from the the excellent [pico-lib2](https://github.com/iiot2k/pico-lib2.) library.
-We have forked that and are actively developing it at https://github.com/gherlein/pico-lib3.
-Until we set this up as a git submodule, just clone that repo alongside this one and "ln -s ../pico-lib3 ." inside this repo.

-This is a WORK IN PROGRESS.
-When it stabalizes a bit we'll clean it up to use git submodules and be a little more organized.

 ## What Does This Specific Example Do?

-This is the "blinky" program for the Pico W board.
-We are using that board because the projects we are doing all are IoT and need networking or BLE, and having that on the board is a huge advantage.
-Later we may add other boards.
-We have tried to make it fairly easy to make a few edits and use a plain Pico board (or a clone) if that's what you need to do.
+This is the "blinky" program.
+It just blinks an LED.
+It's for a generic Pico RP2040 board.

 ## Motivation

-We wanted an easy way to start a project around the Pico W with enough plumbing in place that we are not doing grunge work to do basic things.
+We wanted an easy way to start a project with enough plumbing in place that we are not doing grunge work to do basic things.
 There are probably other solutions for this but we also wanted to grok this ecosystem from first principles, so here we are.

 ## Why Use a PicoProbe?